Keyboard shortcuts

 • constant over edges

-• constant by road type
+• constant by edge type

 ExogenousEdgePenaltiesStep